Schwarze Kapelle: Activities

-Elements of the Schwarze Kapelle began making overtures to Britain before war broke out and Hitler could have been easily ousted or killed.
+Elements of the began making overtures to Britain before war broke out and Hitler could have been easily ousted or killed.
 British officials asserted they would not interfere with German internal affairs at that time.
 Many hard feelings remained among them from the First World War, exacerbated by Hitler's occupation of the Germanic Sudetenland in Czechoslovakia six months after the Munich Agreement.
-Moreover, Britain's covert apparatus had been burned in the Venlo Incident, losing two SIS (MI6) officers—including Sigismund Payne Best, who had extensive knowledge of British espionage on the continent—to supposed "discontented conservatives" who were actually German SD counterintelligence operatives.
+Moreover, Britain's covert apparatus had been burned in the Venlo Incident, losing two SIS (MI6) officers – including Sigismund Payne Best, who had extensive knowledge of British espionage on the continent – to supposed "discontented conservatives" who were actually German SD counterintelligence operatives.